Skip to main content

 • public relation.

-Until the end of 2022 existing managers have to catch up on this management training.
+Until the end of 2022 existing managers had to catch up on this management training.

 School Education

 With the entry into force of the Education Reform Act 2017, schools were given more autonomy, i.e. more freedom of action as regards educational, organisational and personnel aspects.
 The aim of improving the framework conditions was (and still is) to increase the quality of the educational work.
-This has also changed the role of the school management, for whom the aforementioned law stipulates a uniform and standardised selection procedure (cf. german comment).
+This has also changed the role of the school management, for whom the aforementioned law stipulates a uniform and standardised selection procedure.

 The tendering process starts with the announcement of the management position by the responsible Board of Education.
 According to the Act on Staff Employed by Private-law Contract 1948 (go to § 44), the school head has to meet the following requirements (see requirement profile):